jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1A) Subsection (1) does not apply if an alcohol interlock sentence is ordered under section 65AC(1).
 (2) Nothing in subsection (1) restricts the power of the court to impose any other penalty specified for the offence, and the imposition of a penalty under that subsection does not limit or affect any duty or power of the court to order a longer period of disqualification.

-### 87 Particulars of certain court orders to be sent to Agency and offender
+### 87 Particulars of certain court orders to be sent to Director and offender
 (1) This section applies to the following orders:
   (a) an order disqualifying a person from holding or obtaining a driver licence:
   (b) an order under section 65AC (authorising the person to apply for an alcohol interlock licence):
   (c) an order authorising the person to apply for a zero alcohol licence under section 65AC(2)﻿(d), 65AI(c), or 100B(2)﻿(b):
   (d) an order under section 99 (reducing a disqualification):
   (e) an order under section 105 (authorising the issue of a limited licence).
-(2) If a court makes an order to which this section applies, the Registrar of the court must notify the Agency and the offender in writing of the particulars of the order.
+(2) If a court makes an order to which this section applies, the Registrar of the court must notify the Director and the offender in writing of the particulars of the order.
 (3) A failure to comply with the notification requirements in subsection (1) does not affect the validity of the order concerned.

 **Disqualification of transport service driver and other persons**

 ### 87A Disqualification of transport service driver
-If the Agency is satisfied that a transport service driver is not a fit and proper person within the meaning of subpart 2 of Part 4A to drive a transport service vehicle, the Agency may disqualify that person, for a period not exceeding 10 years, from driving any vehicle being used in a transport service (other than a rental service) or a specified class of transport service.
+If the Director is satisfied that a transport service driver is not a fit and proper person within the meaning of subpart 2 of Part 4A to drive a transport service vehicle, the Director may disqualify that person, for a period not exceeding 10 years, from driving any vehicle being used in a transport service (other than a rental service) or a specified class of transport service.

 ### 87B Disqualification of holder of transport service licence from holding transport service licence
-If the Agency revokes a transport service licence, the Agency may disqualify, for a period not exceeding 10 years, the holder of the transport service licence, or any other person who was in control of the transport service and whose fitness and propriety was the basis of, or contributed to, a decision to revoke the transport service licence, from—
+If the Director revokes a transport service licence, the Director may disqualify, for a period not exceeding 10 years, the holder of the transport service licence, or any other person who was in control of the transport service and whose fitness and propriety was the basis of, or contributed to, a decision to revoke the transport service licence, from—
   (a) holding or obtaining a transport service licence:
   (b) having any form of control of a transport service.